LibreCAD/docs/guides/completion.rst

     :alt: Print Preview Toolbar
 .. actual image size 388px x 35px

-More details for :ref:`Print Preview Tool Options <print-preview-toolopt>` can be found in the **Reference** / **Toolbars** section.
+More details for :ref:`Print Preview Tool Options <print-preview-toolopt>` can be found in the **Reference** / **Toolbars / Tool Options** section.

-The print preview window shows the virtual paper as a white rectangle with a black border and a drop shadow on a grey background.
+The print preview window shows the virtual paper as a white rectangle with a black border and a drop shadow.
 The black border represents the paper format and orientation as it is configured on the "Paper" tab of the :ref:`Drawing Preferences <draw-prefs>`.
 If margins are specified on the "Paper" tab, they are shown as a dark grey border.

 A drawing can be printed directly without setting the scale or adding title block by confirming the layout in the print preview and then continuing with :ref:`Printing <print>`.